ChandlerSwift/odroidhc4-display/README.md

 # odroidhc4-display

+**Warning!** These displays do suffer from burn-in over time.
+I'm unable to find a spec for the rated lifetime of these, but it was noticeable after a few months of continuous use, and has grown pretty severe over a roughly 16 months of use.
+See images below.

 odroidhc4-display is a package to provide basic helpful output for the [OLED display on the ODROID-HC4](https://wiki.odroid.com/odroid-hc4/application_note/oled).
 It's intended to be a no-dependencies-required download-and-run alternative for